valentintorres02/rick-and-morty/README.md

 Inside the `__tests__` folder we will add all tests the developer think its necessary to add.
 The idea is to test user interactions with the DOM.

-We will use CSS modules as a way to organize our Tailwind classes and reuse them as possible.

 We can add custom classes inside `src/main.css` or add custom CSS attributes inside `tailwind.config.js` by extending Tailwind current library and adding new ones.

 ## API Requests Handling